keesiemeijer/php-basics-tutorial/README.md

 PHP adds the array keys 0, 1 and 2 for us.
 This kind of array is called a "numerical" or "indexed" array because **all the array keys** are all numbers.

-Array keys can either be a (whole) number, or a string.
-In PHP we call whole numbers (without any decimal part) "integers"
+* Array keys can either be (whole) numbers (starting from zero), or strings.
+In PHP we call whole numbers (without any decimal part) "integers".
+* Array values can be of any type.
+There ary many types of values.
+You already know "string", "number", and now "array".
+More types of values are explained later.

 **Note**: Most programming languages start counting from 0.